-On analysis of the evidence, naloxone use – its reduction of deaths acting and measured directly, unlike presumed benefit from OST – directly accounts for all apparent changes (= decreases) in opioid-related overdose deaths.
-This result holds when results are available on a local level (e.g. here, here, here, and here) and when national data are examined
+But analysis of the evidence establishes that use of the OD death-reversing drug naloxone – its reduction of deaths acting and measured directly, unlike presumed benefit from OST – directly accounts for all apparent changes (= decreases) in opioid-related overdose deaths.
+This result holds when results are available on a local level (e.g. here, here, here, and here) and when national data are examined.

 As described in detail in this, this, and other posts, that is the mechanism by which OST could possibly provide benefit.
 When outcomes are critically analyzed, the evidence points consistently to provision of the medical model fix, “treatment”, for problem opioid use worsening, not protective for, high-risk use and associated harms including opioid-related mortality.
 Because high-risk use, measured as non-lethal overdose incidence (eliminating the confounding, established effects of expanding naloxone use and campaigns) has increased nationally and consistently in multiple locales where data are available as dose of the medical cure increases.